For once, there are no spoilers abounding. Read without concern. Your life will be enriched. Or more likely will not change at all.

 (or if you prefer your videos this way...)

-For those who don't bother watching embedded video (or are accessing the site from an iPhone), the Crime Scene Unit has cordoned off a street where a body lies, shot dead.
+For those who don't watch embedded video, the Crime Scene Unit has cordoned off a street where a body lies, shot dead.
 It is the body of Omar Isaiah Betts.
-While that name may not ring a bell to even the most ardent fan, he was also known as Snot Boogie.
+That name may not ring a bell to even the most ardent fan.
+On the street, he was Snot Boogie.

 Now one of the primary and most obvious comparisons between Omar Isaiah Betts and Chris Hayes is in their nicknames.
 As McNulty presupposes, Snot Boogie got his nickname in an anything but flattering way and presumably for reasons outside of his control.
 Chris Hayes's nickname, while funny, is derived from the fact that he pitched so slowly that he was said to "live in the 70s."
 Disco took it in stride, just as we assume Snot Boogie did.